R-Owino/ELECTRIC-CAR-USAGE-ANALYSIS/README.md

 # ELECTRIC-CAR-USAGE-ANALYSIS
-{During this project, I will be acting as a Data Scientist for an electric car sharing service company.
-I will be processing the stations' data to understand electric car usage overtime. }
+During this project, I will be acting as a Data Scientist for an electric car sharing service company.
+I will be processing the stations' data to understand electric car usage overtime.__
-{Research question: Identify the most popular hour of the day for picking up a shared electric car (Bluecar) in the city of Paris over the month of April 2018.}
+Research question: Identify the most popular hour of the day for picking up a shared electric car (Bluecar) in the city of Paris over the month of April 2018.__

 # RESOURCES USED
 Google Colab Jupyter notebook